 What is Emerald ash borer?

 Emerald Ash Borer (EAB) is an invasive tree pest that arrived in the United States in 2002.
 Since its arrival is has killed over 60 million trees!
-On May 14, 2009, emerald ash borer (EAB) was confirmed in the Twin Cities, and is spreading rapidly.
+On May 14, 2009, emerald ash borer (EAB) was first confirmed in the Twin Cities, and has continued to rapidly.

 This Destructive Invasive Pest is Here

 Emerald ash borer is causing a devastating ecological event.
 In Minnesota, 1 in every 5 trees is an ash tree.
-The sheer number of trees we stand to lose is similar to a natural disaster, having both a large environmental and economic impact.
+For this reason, the sheer number of trees we stand to lose is similar to a natural disaster, having both a large environmental and economic impact.

 One beetle feeding on your tree can multiply into over 5 million in just a few years.
 EAB slowly kills the tree by eating the tissue underneath the bark.
 Once visual symptoms appear, the tree is often infested beyond the point of treatment, making removal your only option.